REVERSAL POINT

 During the Reconstruction and Globalization Waves

-Chart 3.3.2.a tracks the level of private non-financial debt and GDP during two bond waves—the Reconstruction Wave and the Globalization Wave.
-The private non-financial debt level and GDP rise gradually at roughly the same rates during the Reconstruction Wave.
-Entering the Globalization Wave, the private non-financial debt level accelerated faster than the GDP and made its near-term peak at USD 24,741 billion in 2008 at the onset of the Global Financial Crisis.
-However, unlike the case of the Great Depression, it did not collapse afterwards.
+Chart 3.3.2.a tracks the level of private non-financial debt and GDP during two bond waves—the Reconstruction Wave (1946-1980) and the Globalization Wave (1981-today as of 2020).
+The private non-financial debt level and GDP rose gradually at roughly the same rates during the Reconstruction Wave (1946-1980).
+Entering the Globalization Wave (1981-today as of 2020), the private non-financial debt level accelerated faster than the GDP and made its near-term peak at USD 24,741 billion in 2008 at the onset of the Global Financial Crisis.
+However, in contrast to the case of the Great Depression, it did not collapse afterwards.
 Instead, after a temporary setback, it kept rising.
-From this dollar term chart, the debt level does not form one cycle—a pair of a rising and a declining trends—in contrast to the case of the Great Depression.
+From this dollar term chart, the debt level does not form one cycle—a series of a rising and an ensuing declining trends—in contrast to the case of the Great Depression.

 Picture

-Now when we trace the velocity of money the impact of money on GDP, the presence of one cycle appear more clearly.
-In terms of the velocity of M1, it peaked at the outset of the crisis and collapsed near the end of the Vacuum Wave.
-This is in line with the Great Depression case.
+Now when we trace the velocity of money, the impact of money on GDP, the presence of one cycle appear more clearly.
+In terms of the velocity of M1, it peaked at the outset of the crisis and collapsed toward the end of the Vacuum Wave.
+The velocity of money demonstrates analogy with the Great Depression case.

 Picture

-It also suggests that the historic surge in the liquidity expansion supported the persistence in the level of private non-financial debt after the crisis (Chart 3.3.3.a).
-The deleveraging process, an automatic adjustment mechanism to liquidate excess leverage in the aftermath of the systemic financial bubble, may have been compromised by the liquidity expansion.
-On the other hand, it failed to boost the money multiplier.
-This translates into the lack of demand.
-This is a reflection of the failure of the policy response in restoring a primary driver of the economy, income expectation and employment.
+It also suggests that the historic expansion in liquidity supported the persistence in the level of private non-financial debt after the crisis (Chart 3.3.3.a).
+A natural ensuing process of deleveraging, an automatic adjustment mechanism to liquidate excess leverage in the aftermath of the systemic financial bubble, might have been paralyzed by the liquidity expansion.
+On the other hand, it failed to boost money multiplier.
+This suggests the lack of demand.
+This is a reflection of policy failures in restoring a primary driver of economy, income expectation and employment.
 This implies the need for a demand side measure.

 Picture